joerivanveen/bloembraaden-docker/README.md

 ## Database

-You can connect to the postgres database in your ide, for instance PhpStorm on `localhost:5432` using the `POSTGRES_USER` and `POSTGRES_PASSWORD` you set up in the `.env` file.
+You can connect to the postgres database in your IDE, for instance PhpStorm on `localhost:5432` using the `POSTGRES_USER` and `POSTGRES_PASSWORD` you set up in the `.env` file.

 ## Volumes